-DELIVERY Face-to-face, Distance learning, etc. USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of projector and interactive board during lectures.
+DELIVERY Face-to-face, Distance learning, etc. Lectures, lab courses USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of projector and interactive board during lectures.
 Use of computers and networking facilities in laboratories.